roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/0-Setup-AdministrativeAccountAndPermission.md

 # 0-Setup-AdministrativeAccountAndPermission.ps1

-This PowerShell script is used to verify pre-deployment requirements for the Blueprint solution.
+This PowerShell script is used to verify pre-deployment requirements for the pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms solution.

 # Description
  This PowerShell script automates the installation and verification of the PowerShell modules, as well as configuring the administrative user of the solution.